theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-domains.md

 ### 9. Clean up & finish

-- **Old shared cert** - re-run `certificates`; it _may_ propose deleting the retained old cert.
-If it proposes nothing, delete it manually in the [ACM console](https://us-east-1.console.aws.amazon.com/acm/certificates/list?region=us-east-1) (harmless to leave, but they accumulate).
+- **Old shared cert** - Delete it manually in the [ACM console](https://us-east-1.console.aws.amazon.com/acm/certificates/list?region=us-east-1) (harmless to leave, but they accumulate).
+Look for an older cert with the same common name to the newly updated one, it will be missing the newly added domain and will _not_ be 'in use'.
-- **Monitoring** - if there are fewer than 5 monitors under `custom-domains-production` on [UptimeRobot](https://dashboard.uptimerobot.com/monitors), clone an existing one for this domain (preserves Slack SSL-expiry alerts).
+- **Monitoring** - Clone an existing `custom-domains-production` monitor for this domain (preserves Slack SSL-expiry alerts).
 Login is in the 1Password 'PlanX' vault.
 - **CRM** - add the domain under `Custom Subdomain` and set `Auto-SSL` to **Done**.

 ## Process B: migrate a legacy council